Skip to content

 "But writing specs takes time."
 Yes.
 10-15 minutes per feature.

-The math is straightforward.
-In my workspace, unplanned features have averaged ~3.2 iterations to get right.
-Planned features average 1.4 iterations.
-Each iteration is roughly 15-20 minutes of agent time plus human review.
+The math is rough but consistent in my own issue-tracker history (small sample, my workspace only): unplanned features have taken roughly twice as many iterations to land as planned ones, and each iteration is 15-20 minutes of agent time plus human review.

 The 12 minutes you spend planning pay back the first cycle.